Transport Contract

 /sse/stream | GET | Open the long-lived event stream.
 Requires stream_id query param. |

-/sse/chat | POST | Send a chat message.
-Returns a synchronous acknowledgement (processing_started, followup_accepted, or steer_accepted). |
+/sse/chat | POST | Submit conversation events.
+Returns a synchronous acknowledgement (processing_started, external_event_accepted, or external_event_recorded). |

 /sse/conv_status.get | POST | Request the current conversation status. |